ndrean/demo-solidjs-websockets/README.md

 ## Javascript components

-The used the **"context" pattern** to centralize everything related to the configuration and state.
+The used the **"context" pattern**: you parametrize a function that returns a Component.

-For example, `userSocket` and `useChannel` are declared in the "context".
-We can them along to any component.
+The pattern is:

 ```js
 export const component = (ctx) =>  {